 The year 2018 was a turning point for me.
 In July, I embarked on a 30-hour plane ride and came to Buenos Aires, Argentina to attend an international high school.
 Without knowing a word of Spanish, I started a whole new chapter in my birding career.

-With the help of digital tools, I spent a lot of time in a reserve called Reserva Ecologica Costanera Sur.
-I went there about 30 times in 2019, and I recorded about 130 species of birds in that reserve alone.
-Although there are still a lot of things left to explore in that reserve, I was surprised at my progress.
+I vowed to improve as a bird watcher, so I dedicated myself to learning in a totally new environment.
+It was rough at first, and I had to figure out a lot of things on my own.
+But with the help of digital tools like eBird, I spent a lot of time in a reserve called Reserva Ecologica Costanera Sur.
+I went there about 30 times in 2019, and I recorded about 130 species of birds in that reserve.
+Although there are still a lot of things left to explore in that location, I was surprised at my progress.
 For the first time I could find all of these birds without the help of others.
 For the first time I could listen to the sound of a bird and correctly identify it.
 For the first time I have the knowledge to guide experienced birders in that reserve.